 Some women claim that their breasts get smaller and sag or droop after giving birth.
 While many consider breastfeeding the culprit, the truth is these changes can happen whether you choose to breastfeed or not.

-A 2007 study—the first to explore factors that impact breast shape (not size)—found that heredity, age, body mass index (BMI), number of pregnancies, larger pre-pregnancy bra size, and smoking increase the risk of sagging.
+In a 2007 study—the first to explore factors that impact breast shape (not size)—researchers found that heredity, age, body mass index (BMI), number of pregnancies, larger pre-pregnancy bra size, and smoking increase the risk of sagging.
 A history of breastfeeding, the number of children breastfed, the duration of each child’s breastfeeding, or the amount of weight gained during pregnancy did not predict changes in breast shape—dispelling the myth that breastfeeding causes breasts to sag.